LuBustos/project-planner-be/README.md

 # SQL

-If you want to create the schema and tables with SQL, I left a file with some querys that you have to use.
+If you want to create the schema and tables with SQL, I added a file with some queries that you can use.

 `Go to sql/alter-tables.sql`

 # Postman

-If you want to test the API's using postman, I left a collection.json that you have to import it.
+If you want to test the APIs using postman, I added a collection.json that you can import.

 `Go to postman/Project planner - API.postman_collection.json`